ssh-mitm/ssh-mitm/doc/get_started/installation.rst

     pipenv shell
     ssh-mitm server

-Alternatively, you can run ``jupyter lab`` inside the virtualenv with
+Alternatively, you can run ``ssh-mitm server`` inside the virtualenv with

 .. code:: bash